-I calculated a proxy for the 2022 GHG emissions price as \$19.06/MT.
-This figure was derived using a recent (March 1, 2021) assessment of 2022 GHG market prices based on the forward prices on the Intercontinental Exchange ("ICE"), consistent with the period used for forecasting natural gas and electricity prices associated with the forecast of emissions in Table 4 above.
-The GHG cost forecast multiplies the expected emissions, both direct and indirect, by the forecasted proxy GHG price resulting in forecasted GHG costs for 2022 of \$36.8 million for ERRA.
+I calculated a proxy for the 2022 GHG emissions price as \$19.0628.86/MT.
+This figure was derived using a recent (October 6March 1, 2021) assessment of 2022 GHG market prices based on the forward prices on the Intercontinental Exchange ("ICE"), consistent with the period used for forecasting natural gas and electricity prices associated with the forecast of emissions in Table 4 above.
+The GHG cost forecast multiplies the expected emissions, both direct and indirect, by the forecasted proxy GHG price resulting in forecasted GHG costs for 2022 of direct GHG costs in ERRA, and of indirect GHG costs.